November 17th, 2023:

 June 29th 2021:

-On June the 29th, Anna Olsson successfully defended her ph.d. thesis “The Gut-Brain Axis in Multiple Sclerosis: microbial metabolites and physical barrier in relation to immune activation and disease activation”.
+Congratulations to Anna Olsson who successfully defended her ph.d. thesis “The Gut-Brain Axis in Multiple Sclerosis: microbial metabolites and physical barrier in relation to immune activation and disease activation”.

 March 19th 2021: